Frequently Asked Questions - Tax

 1. What is required for my department to collect sales taxes?

-You must contact Tax Administration prior to collecting sales taxes.
+You must contact the Tax Administration prior to collecting sales taxes.
 All locations must be registered with the Florida Department of Revenue.
 Tax Administration will assist your department in coordinating this registration.

 2. How are sales taxes remitted to the Department of Revenue?

 In January or February each year, Tax Administration will provide a spreadsheet to registered departments for use in reporting the monthly sales tax numbers.
-Data reported on this spreadsheet includes gross sales, exempt sales, taxable sales, tax collected, prior month estimated taxes paid, and current month estimated taxes due.

-Departments should complete the sales tax spreadsheet and e-mail it to Tax & Compliance CTL-Tax-Compliance@fsu.edu by the 10th of the month.
+Departments should complete the sales tax spreadsheet and e-mail it to Tax CTL-Tax@fsu.edu by the 10th of the month.
 Prompt submission of your spreadsheet is imperative because a late spreadsheet from one department may result in penalty and interest assessments to all the departments if the consolidated sales tax return is not submitted by the due date.

 3. How often does the Department of Revenue perform sales tax audits?